-nformation strategy executives observed some significant transitions during the last quarter of the twentieth century: information technology (IT) as a lever of competitive advantage; the IT outsourcing bandwagon effect characterized by consideration of information as a "utility" just like electric power or the telephone; and more recently, the E-everything phenomenon with the emergence of the Internet and electronic commerce as key factors in business and IT strategy.
+Information strategy executives observed some significant transitions over the last quarter of the twentieth century: information technology (IT) as a lever of competitive advantage; the IT outsourcing bandwagon effect characterized by consideration of information as a 'utility' just like electric power or phone connection; and more recently the e-everything phenomena with the emergence of Internet and electronic commerce as key factors in business and IT strategy.

-While some researchers suggested that same investments in information systems would yield different benefits in competitive advantage, others, such as the IT economist Paul Strassmann, concluded that there is no relationship whatsoever between computer expenditures and company performance.
-John Seely Brown, director of Xerox Parc, observed that despite investments of over \$1 trillion in technology over two decades of this era, U.S. industry had realized little improvement in the efficiency and effectiveness of its knowledge workers.
-The confusion between knowledge and information has caused managers to sink billions of dollars into information technology investments that have often yielded marginal results.
+While some researchers suggested that same investments in information systems would yield different benefits in competitive advantage, others, such as the IT-economist Paul Strassmann, concluded that there is no relationship whatsoever between computer expenditures and company performance.
+John Seely Brown, director of Xerox Parc observed that despite investments of over \$1 trillion in technology over two decades of this era, U.S. industry had realized little improvement in the efficiency and effectiveness of its knowledge workers.
+The confusion between knowledge and information has caused managers to sink billions of dollars in information technology investments that have often yielded marginal results.

 The disconnect between IT expenditures and the firms' organizational performance could be attributed to an economic transition from an era of competitive advantage based on information to one based on knowledge creation.
-The earlier era was characterized by relatively slow and predictable change that could be deciphered and "controlled" by most formal information systems.
+The earlier era was characterized by relatively slow and predictable change that could be deciphered and 'controlled' by most formal information systems.
 During this period, information systems based on programmable recipes for success were able to deliver their promises of efficiency based on optimization for given business contexts.
-Discussing the case
+Discussing the case of organizations that were slow to adapt their strategy to changing business environment, Peter Drucker has argued that such organizations were hobbled by their past recipes of success.
+Archetypes of such organizations have included IBM and GM that have created historical records in terms of annual corporate losses.